CodeCorico/ractive-require/README.md

 At this point, nothing happens, the feature is loaded **on demand**.

-To fire the feature, we have to use the Ractive container view:
+To fire the feature, you have to use the Ractive container view:

 ```javascript

 // Create a view from the <body> element
 var ractive = new Ractive({
   el: 'body',
   template: document.body.innerHTML
 });

 // Call the require() method to fire the rv-require injection
 ractive.require().then(function() {
   console.log('done');
 });

 ```

-Firstly, Ractive-Require add to the ```<head>``` element:
+Firstly, Ractive-Require adds to the ```<head>``` element:
  - ```components/button.css```
  - ```components/button.js```

-Then it get the ```components/button.html``` template.
+Then it gets the ```components/button.html``` template.
 The feature is loaded.

-The HTML template still continues to be a Mustache template with data-binding.
+The HTML template will still continues to be a Mustache template with data-binding, but for now, it's just a string.

 ### <a name="control"></a> Control a feature